Should I Get A Lawyer After A Hit-and-Run?

 What-Can-A-Car-Accident-Lawyer-Do-for-Me-420x280

-If the driver who struck you made any of these errors, they are responsible for paying you compensation.
-Finding out and proving what they did is the first step in pursuing compensation.
+If the driver who struck you made any of these errors, they may be held responsible for damages and losses.
+Establishing liability is an essential step in pursuing compensation.

-Your Lawyer Can Accurately Evaluate The Value of Your Injuries
+Your Lawyer Can Estimate The Value Of Your Injuries

-Another important aspect of your compensation claim is evaluating your damages.
-Most victims understand they can get reimbursement for medical expenses and lost income.
-However, there are other losses you can obtain payment for.
-Our Los Angeles hit-and-run lawyers have extensive experience calculating accident loss.
-So, you can recover non-economic losses like:
+Another important aspect of your claim is evaluating your damages, including medical expenses and lost income.
+However, there are other losses you can potentially seek compensation for.
+Our Los Angeles hit-and-run lawyers have experience calculating accident loss, even for intangible damages.
+Here are some common non-economic losses:

 • Physical impairment